Laufire/laufire/notes.rst

 Idea
 ----

-* The idea is to have a sharable, utility module across the projects to save on development and debugging time.
+* The idea is to have a sharable utility module, across projects to save on development and debugging time.

 Modules
 -------